“Music is a moral law. It gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything.”

-Hospitals around the country are using music therapy as a way to ease a patient’s pain, lower blood pressure, and reduce anxiety and depression, allowing patients to heal faster.
-In a 2007 survey of U.S. health facilities by the Society for the Arts in Healthcare, along with the Joint Commission and Americans for the Arts, found that of 1,923 healthcare facilities, 35 percent offered music, of some type, to patients.
-Hospitals are becoming more and more aware of the healing benefits of music therapy.
-Below are various studies that were listed in a USA Today 2008 article showing the benefit of music therapy in particular cases.
+Hospitals around the country are using music therapy to ease a patient’s pain, lower blood pressure, and reduce anxiety and depression.
+Music also helps patients heal faster.
+A 2007 survey of U.S. health facilities by the Society for the Arts in Healthcare, along with the Joint Commission and Americans for the Arts, found that of 1,923 healthcare facilities, 35 percent offered music, of some type, to patients.
+Hospitals are becoming more aware of the healing benefits of music therapy, as outlined in a USA Today 2008 article:

 - Severe stroke patients admitted to a hospital in Helsinki, Finland listened to recorded music for at least an hour a day.
-They recovered their verbal memory faster, and experienced less depression as compared to those who listened to audio books or nothing.
-(Study published in the March 2008 issue of the journal Brain)
+They recovered their verbal memory faster and experienced less depression.
+This compared to those who listened to audiobooks or nothing (Journal Brain, March 2008).

-- Premature babies listening to two hours of recorded Mozart each week had lowered their heart rate and helped induce sleep, according to researchers at New York Presbyterian Hospital/Weill Cornell Medical Center in New York.
+- Premature babies who listened to two hours of Mozart each week had a lower heart rate and slept better, according to researchers at New York-Presbyterian Hospital/Weill Cornell Medical Center in New York.

-- Terminally ill patients in Australia had less anxiety, pain and drowsiness after having a single music therapy session compared to those who did not listen to music.
-(Study published in the May 2008 Journal of Palliative Medicine.)
+- Terminally ill patients in Australia had less anxiety, pain, and drowsiness after having a single music therapy session compared to those who did not listen to music (Journal of Palliative Medicine, May 2008).

-Other studies have shown music therapy beneficial in the treatment of autism, learning disabilities, dementia, and pain management during labor and birth.
+Other studies have shown music therapy beneficial for autism, learning disabilities, dementia, and pain management during labor and birth.

-Songs can stir up past love affairs, wonderful and sad memories and mark particular generations like John Lennon’s Imagine of 1971.
-Many speak of universal truths.
-No other form of creativity has the lasting power of music because it speaks to us in so many different ways – healing us, inspiring us, moving us and uniting us.
+Certain songs can stir up past love affairs, happy and sad memories and mark generations, like John Lennon’s Imagine of 1971.
+No other form of creativity has the lasting power of music because it universally speaks to us.
+We can feel healed, inspired and united with others.
 Music can make us shout, dance with abandon and sing like stars.
-It can make us cry and fill us up with joy.
-We can rely on music, over and over again to take us down memory lane, fuel our creativity and ease our pain.
+So not only does music help heal us physically but it can also boost our happiness.
 As French Poet Victor Hugo said, “Music expresses that which cannot be said and on which it is impossible to be silent.”